davifmdhack/adeno_predict/README.md

 ```

 1. Upload your CSV with columns `age, sex, diameter, adc` (optional `consistency`).
 The app will generate probabilities and predictions.
 Results are saved to `results/df_prediction-results.csv`.

-### One-click (Windows)

-If you prefer, you can use the provided launcher to install and run everything automatically:

-1. Double-click `run_windows.bat`

-2. The script will:
-   - Create a virtual environment `.venv`

-   - Install project dependencies with `pip install -e .`

-   - Start the app via Streamlit

-3. After installation, subsequent runs will be faster.
-You can always launch via the same `run_windows.bat`.

-#### Troubleshooting on Windows

-- If PowerShell blocks scripts, run: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned` and re-activate the venv.

-- If Streamlit fails to open a browser, copy the printed local URL and paste it in your browser.

-- If you use WSL, run the same commands in your Linux shell.
-Ensure images are accessible via relative paths.

 ---